Built-in Filters

 reverse

-Returns a reverse-ordered string or list
+Returns a string or list in reverse order.

 sort

-• Numbers by value size
+• Numbers are sorted by value.

-• Strings are sized by Asc
+• Strings are sorted by ASCII order.

-• Lists by their length
+• Lists are sorted by length.

-• Boolean, true=1, false=0
+• Booleans: true=1, false=0.

 {% set people = [